Have you ever noticed that certain smells can bring back specific memories?

 For me, the smell of basil reminds me of my grandmother (because she loved the way it smelled).
 It doesn’t always have to be a food smell…when I plug in a hot glue gun, I am reminded of all the crafts I made with my mom as a kid.
 Yes, the smell of melting glue reminds me of my childhood.
 There are stranger things, I’m sure.

-But nothing can compare to the delicious smell of hot apple cider simmering away on the stove.
+But nothing can compare to the delicious smell of orange spiced hot apple cider simmering away on the stove.
 When I was little, my mother would host a Christmas open house party every year.
 This was an opportunity for her to socialize with friends, family and coworkers in a relaxed, informal, way.
 We would always have lots of food (my mother’s trademark for parties), lots of crafts for sale (handmade ornaments and doll clothes, usually), and of course, hot apple cider.

 The smell of apples, cloves, cinnamon and orange makes me feel happy.
 It brings back feelings of warmth, comfort, and yes even joy.
 Not bad for a drink that takes 0.2 seconds to put together.
 Want to start a holiday tradition of your own?
 Throw together a batch of orange spiced apple cider, and break out the board games!